Syha-01/national-inservice-training/README.md

+> This is a small sample, please take a look at our official documentation here: https://documentation-v2-iota.vercel.app/docs

 # National In-service Training API

-This is the TEST API for the National In-service Training program.
-It provides endpoints for managing training sessions, personnel, courses, and related data.
+This API provides endpoints for managing training sessions, personnel, courses, and related data for the National In-service Training program.

-## Setup
+## Quick Start

 ### Prerequisites